We designed our ANAB-accredited certificate programs to give food handlers a simple and affordable solution for online food safety training.

 You'll receive a food handler card or certificate of completion after you complete our food handler certificate program.
 State or local governing entities require most workers in the food service industry to earn and maintain a valid food handler card.

-Once you finish our ANSI-accredited program, you can instantly download a digital food handler card or certificate that you can print and provide to your employer.
+Once you finish our ANAB-accredited program, you can instantly download a digital food handler card or certificate that you can print and provide to your employer.

 A food handler is a food service employee who works with unpackaged food, utensils, food equipment or surfaces that come in contact with food.
 Most workers in the food service industry must complete a food safety certificate program that provides a valid food handler card or certificate.